 St Mary’s is here for all the significant occasions in your life and the life of your family – so we have services in which we give thanks for the birth of a new child and services in which we mark the beginning of a person’s new journey of faith.

 Most of our baptism services (also known as Christenings) mark the arrival of a new child in a family, but we also baptise older children and adults – you can be baptised at any age.

 The birth of a child is an exciting time.
 Children are a tremendous gift from God and parents often want to find a way of giving thanks and expressing their hopes for the future faith of their child.
 For children, there are two possible services : a Baptism or a Thanksgiving.

 When do Baptisms take place?

 Baptisms and Thanksgivings normally take place as part of our main 10.30am Sunday morning service so that we can welcome the child into the family of the church, but occasionally can be held at other times on a Sunday if family circumstances require.

-Steve, our Vicar, or any of the Clergy team will be very happy to talk to you about these services and which might suit your family best.
+The Clergy team will be very happy to talk to you about these services and which might suit your family best.

 Baptism of a Child